 LAHSP’s interdisciplinary program offers a flexible curriculum that comprises core courses and two specialized fields selected in consultation with the Program Director according to each student’s interests.

-High intermediate proficiency of Spanish is required at the time of application to the Latin American and Hemispheric Studies program.
+High intermediate coursework in Spanish is required at the time of application to the Latin American and Hemispheric Studies program.
 Applicants may meet the language requirement in one of the following ways:

 Other foreign languages spoken in Latin America will be considered on a case-by-case basis.